Canon M50 vs Leica S Typ 007

 Travel and landscape photographers will find it useful that the S Typ 007 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the M50 and the S Typ 007 have been discontinued, but can regularly be found used on eBay.
+Both the M50 and the S Typ 007 have been discontinued, but can regularly be found used on ebay.
 The S Typ 007 was replaced by the Leica S3, while the M50 was followed by the Canon M50 Mark II.
 Further information on the features and operation of the M50 and S Typ 007 can be found, respectively, in the Canon M50 Manual (free pdf) or the online Leica S Typ 007 Manual.

 So how do things add up?
 Which of the two cameras – the Canon M50 or the Leica S Typ 007 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.